Task-aware Distributed Source Coding under Dynamic Bandwidth: Acknowledgement

-We design neural distributed principal component analysis (NDPCA)–a distributed compression framework that transmits task-relevant features in multiple compression levels.
+We design neural distributed principal component analysis (NDPCA)–a distributed compression framework that can transmit task-relevant features at multiple compression levels.
 We consider the case where a task model at the central node requires data from all sources and the bandwidth in the network is not consistent over time, as shown in Fig. \ref{fig:system_graph}.
 In NDPCA, neural encoders $\enc{1}, \enc{2}, \dots, \enc{K}$ first independently compress correlated data $\X{1}, \X{2}, \dots, \X{K}$ to latent representations $\Z{1}, \Z{2}, \dots, \Z{K}$.
 A proposed module called distributed principal component analysis (DPCA) further compresses these representations to any lower dimension according to the current bandwidth and decompresses the data at the central node.
 Finally, a neural decoder at the central node decodes the representations $\Zhat{1}, \Zhat{2}, \dots, \Zhat{k}$ to $\Xhat{1}, \Xhat{2}, \dots,\Xhat{K}$ and feeds them into a task.
 Task-aware compression aims to minimize task loss, defined as the difference in task outputs with and without compression, such as the difference in object detection results.
 Due to the significant training cost involved, we avoid training the task model, which is usually a large pre-trained neural network.

 To highlight our proposed method, NDPCA learns task-relevant representations with a single model at multiple compression levels.
-It includes a neural autoencoder to generate uncorrelated task-relevant representations in a fixed dimension, and the representations are uncorrelated to prevent transmitting redundant information.
-It also includes a module of linear matrices, DPCA, to allocate the available bandwidth among sources based on the importance of the task and then further compress the representations to any smaller dimension.
-By harmoniously combining the neural autoencoder and the DPCA module, NDPCA generates representations that are more compressible in limited bandwidths while providing a graceful trade-off between performance and bandwidth.
+It includes a neural autoencoder to generate uncorrelated task-relevant representations in a fixed dimension.
+It is desirable to learn uncorrelated representations to prevent the transmission of redundant information.
+It also includes a module for linear projection, DPCA, to allocate the available bandwidth among sources based on the importance of the task, by observing the respective principal components, and then further compressing the representations to any desired dimension.
+By harmoniously combining the neural autoencoder and the linear DPCA module, NDPCA generates representations that are more compressible in limited bandwidths, providing a graceful trade-off between performance and bandwidth.